10 Tips to Simplify Holiday Entertainingposted by Andrea | 12/10/2015

 6. Always have extra food.

-There are times when I host a party and make all the food (like for Nora’s birthday party)… but there are plenty of other times when I ask everyone to bring a dish to pass.
+There are times when I host a party and make all the food, but there are plenty of other times when I ask everyone to bring a dish to pass.
 I usually give some helpful suggestions as to the recipes or types of food I’m looking for (appetizers, desserts, vegetable, salad, etc.).

-For example, I’ll always have quick appetizers on hand and I’ll usually make a few extra desserts or snacks just in case.
+For example, I always have this super quick appetizer on hand and I’ll usually make a few extra desserts or snacks just in case.
 If we don’t need them, I’ll put them in the freezer for later — but if we run out of food, I can quickly grab a tray of bars, sweet breads, a variety of crackers and cheese, or even something store-bought!

 Even just chips and salsa, veggies and hummus, or a store-bought pound cake would work.